-Please send me an email at: email@example.com to register for my childbirth classes or doula services or both.
+Please send me an email at: email@example.com to register for my childbirth classes.
 I will respond in 24 hrs.

 Disclaimer: Birth Baby Naturally attempts to insure the content of this site is for information purposes only.
 If you intend to act on any information in this site, you should first consult your birth practitioner and use at your own risk.
 Birth Baby Naturally and its staff will not be held liable for any loss or damages arising directly or indirectly from the possession, publication, use, or reliance upon information obtained from this site.
 This site is provided in good faith without any express or implied warranty.
 If you have questions about information contained in this site, email us at firstname.lastname@example.org Like what you see?
 Tell a Friend!